 Fig (a) shows a bar magnet and a coil of wire to which a galvanometer is connected.
 When there is no relative motion between the magnet and the coil, the galvanometer indicates no current in the circuit.
 As soon as the bar magnet is moved towards the coil, a current appears in it as shown in fig(b).
-In moving the magnet,the magnetic flux through the coil changes, and this changing flux produces the induced current in the coil.
+In moving the magnet, the magnetic flux through the coil changes, and this changing flux produces the induced current in the coil.
 When the magnet moves away from the coil, a current is again induced but now in opposite direction.
 The current would also be induced if the magnets were held stationary and the coils were moved.

 There is another method in which the current is induced in a coil by changing the area of the coil in a constant magnetic field.
-That no current is induced in the coil of constant area that is placed in a constant magnetic field.
+That no current is induced in the coil of the constant area that is placed in a constant magnetic field.
 However, when the coil is being distorted so as to reduce its area, an induced emf and hence current appears.
 The current vanishes when the area is no longer changing.
 If the distorted coil is brought to its original circular shape thereby increasing the area, an oppositely directed current is induced which lasts as long as the area is changing.

 Two coils placed side by side.
-The coil P is connected in series with a battery, a rheostat and a switch, while the other coil S is connected to a galvanometer only.
+The coil P is connected in series with a battery, a rheostat, and a switch, while the other coil S is connected to a galvanometer only.
 Since there is no battery in the coil S, one might expect that the current through it will always be zero.
-Now, if the switch of the coil P is suddenly closed, a momentary current induced in coil S. This is indicated by the galvanometer, which suddenly deflects and the returns to zero.
+Now, if the switch of the coil P is suddenly closed, a momentary current induced in coil S. This is indicated by the galvanometer, which suddenly deflects and then returns to zero.
 No induced current exits in coil S as long as the current flows steadily in the coil P. An oppositely directed current is induced in the coil S at the instant the switch of the coil P is opened.
 Actually, the current in P grows from zero to its maximum value just after the switch is closed.
-The current come down to zero when the switch is opened.
+The current comes down to zero when the switch is opened.
 Due to change in current, the magnetic flux associated with the coil P changes momentarily.
 This changing flux also linked with the coil S that causes the induced current in it.
-Current in coil P can also be changed with the help of rheostat.
+The current in coil P can also be changed with the help of rheostat.

 It is also possible to link the changing magnetic flux with a coil by using an electromagnetic instead of a permanent magnet.
 The coil is placed in the magnetic field of an electromagnetic.